EmCat2000/manual/STYLEGUIDE.md

 * Monospaced text should use the CSS class `.mono` e.g. `[text here]{.mono}`
 * Do not put spaces around index entries. `text\index{text},`
 * To write Snap! as stylized text write: `[Snap]{.snap}`
+* Chapters are included at the top level of the repo, named 'NN-chapter'
+  * Each contains an `index.md` file, which is the chapter's main content.
-* The `content/` folder contains the markdown files, organized by chapter.
+  * The `assets/` folder contains images used in the chapter.
-    * Images sho
+* The `appendix/` folder contains additional chapters, which are subfolders within the `appendix/` folder.
 * The `blocks/` folder contains 1 markdown file per block, organized by palette.
-  * `blocks/images/` one image per block.
+  * `blocks/images/` one image per block, named `block_x.png` where `x` is the block *selector*.
+  * `blocks/help/` is the help screen for each block, named `selector.png`.

 ## Editing Section References